The following is an article I wrote for Candid Slice but thought it would be enjoyed here.

-“I only thought you would want to give the pain medicine time to work first before I changed your dressing.
+“I am waiting an hour because I thought you would want to give the pain medicine time to work first before I changed your dressing.
 Do you want me to go ahead and change the dressing now?”

 She decided she would wait for the dressing change.

 Dialysis patients are supposed to be weighed daily and after each dialysis to help assess how much fluid needs to be drawn off.
 She had not been weighed at all, probably because she couldn’t stand well on one foot, or refused to be weighed, or the job just got handed from shift to shift and not done.

 What she needed was a weight bed.
 The nurse tech found one next door, and we told our patient that we would switch beds for her later.
 A weight bed with a built in scale would make weighing her much easier.

 So after assessing and medicating my other patients, the nurse tech and I got the empty weight bed from the next room and proceeded to exchange beds.
 I was teasing the nurse tech about something as we slid Ms. H over onto the new bed.
 As I started to pull the old bed out, it wouldn’t move.
 I realized I hadn’t unplugged it and said,”Well, I guess it would help if I unplugged the bed first!”

 Ahh!
 Ms. H. smiled!!!
 The human connection and a sense of humor!
 I decided, she needed a little more laughter in her life.
 So the nurse tech and I kidded around some more and Ms. H actually laughed some.